stacksjs/bunfig/docs/features/configuration-loading.md

 # Configuration Loading

 bunfig provides a powerful and flexible configuration loading system that automatically finds and loads your configuration files from multiple possible locations and formats.
+It includes enhanced features like caching, performance monitoring, validation, and structured error handling.

 ## Configuration Resolution Order